gymrek-lab/gymreklab.github.io/doc/TSCC.rst

           conda activate snakemake
   fi

-  # Pass any parameters to this script as additional arguments to snakemake via "$@"
+  # You can pass additional arguments to snakemake by passing extra parameters to this script
-  # For example, to execute a dry-run: 'sbatch smk.slurm -np' instead of 'sbatch smk.slurm'
+  # For example, to execute a dry-run: 'sbatch run.bash -n' instead of 'sbatch run.bash'
   snakemake \
   --workflow-profile profile/slurm \
   --rerun-trigger {mtime,params,input} \
-  "$@" &>log
+  "$@" &>log &

-  exit_code="$?"
+  wait $!
+  exit_code=$?

+  # Send a slack message to notify us that the job completed
   if command -v 'slack' &>/dev/null; then
       if [ "$exit_code" -eq 0 ]; then
           slack "snakemake finished successfully" &>/dev/null